ryanoillataguerre/judie/README.md

 - Get `services/.env` file from someone
 - Install dependencies with `yarn` in `web` and `app-service`
 - Run `make run` in `services/`
+- Create a `.env` in `app-service` with the following: `DATABASE_URL="postgresql://postgres:postgres@postgres:5432/postgres"`
+  - This file will help with migrations locally

+# To Run Migrations

+- `cd app-service`
+- `npx prisma generate --schema=prisma/schema.prisma`
+- `npx prisma migrate dev`
+- You may need to switch your `app-service/.env` `DATABASE_URL` to `DATABASE_URL="postgresql://postgres:postgres@localhost:5438/postgres"` depending on if you're running this inside the container or locally.